Loan Calculator - Monthly Payment, Interest and Total Cost

 Financed and recurring fees

-Many lenders charge an origination fee or other upfront fees.
-In this calculator those fees are treated as financed fees: they are added to the starting balance and repaid with interest, like the rest of the loan.
-You can also model other fees as one-time, yearly or monthly amounts.
+Many lenders charge an origination fee or other upfront costs.
+In this calculator those fees are treated as financed fees: they are added to the starting balance and repaid with interest.
+A 2% origination fee on a €10,000 loan adds €200 to the financed balance, raising the monthly payment to approximately €305.70 and the total cost to €11,005.20.
+You can also model fees as one-time, yearly or monthly amounts.

 Borrowing basics